The Safest and Most Dangerous Places in Horton, AL: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Horton is $310 per year, which is $154 less than the national average and $197 less than Alabama's state average.
-Below we compare cities similar to Horton:
+The overall cost of crime per resident in Horton is $310 per year, which is $154 less than the national average and $197 less than Alabama's state average.
+The comparison below uses cities similar to Horton:

 • In Tuskegee, AL, crime costs $1,539 per person, which is $1,229 more than in Horton.